spectrocloud/librarium/docs/docs-content/clusters/edge/trusted-boot/keys/export-keys.md

 1. Turn on the Edge device.

-2. Open a terminal session on the device, and issue the following commands to export the keys.
+2. Open a terminal session on the Edge host, or a Powershell session on Windows, and issue the following commands to export the keys.

    <Tabs>